 To answer the first aim of this study, we present the calibration curves of the product method for varying levels of residual correlation (Figure 2).
 When there was no residual correlation (scenarios LN and HN), the product method was well calibrated on average across the entire range of predicted risk.
-However as residual correlation increased (scenarios LL, LH, HL and HH) the product method became increasingly miscalibrated, often underpredicting the joint risk.
-This was consistent regardless of the sample size of the development cohort (Supplementary Figures S1.1 and S1.2).
+However as residual correlation increased (scenarios LL, LH, HL and HH) the product method became increasingly miscalibrated, often underpredicting the risk.
+This was consistent regardless of the sample size of the development cohort (Supplementary Figures S1.1 - S1.3).